-From the above cases, if the subcarrier spacing of SS/PBCH blocks is not provided by higher layer parameter subcarrierSpacing, the applicable cases for a cell depend on a respective frequency band, as provided in [8-1, TS 38.101-1] and [8-2, TS 38.101-2].
+From the above cases, if the SCS of SS/PBCH blocks is not provided bysubcarrierSpacing, the applicable cases for a cell depend on a respective frequency band, as provided in [8-1, TS 38.101-1] and [8-2, TS 38.101-2].
 A same case applies for all SS/PBCH blocks on the cell.
-If a 30 kHz SS/PBCH block subcarrier spacing is indicated by higher layer parameter subcarrierSpacing, Case B applies for frequency bands with only 15 kHz SS/PBCH block subcarrier spacing as specified in [8-1, TS 38.101-1], and the case specified for 30kHz SS/PBCH block subcarrier spacing in [8-1, TS 38.101-1] applies for frequency bands with 30 kHz SS/PBCH block subcarrier spacing or both 15 kHz and 30 kHz SS/PBCH block subcarrier spacing as specified in [8-1, TS 38.101-1].
-For a UE configured to operate with carrier aggregation over a set of cells in a frequency band of frequency range 2, if the UE is provided values of subcarrier spacings by higher layer parameter subcarrierSpacing for receptions of SS/PBCH blocks on any cells from the set of cells, the UE expects the values to be same.
+If a 30 kHz SS/PBCH block SCS is indicated bysubcarrierSpacing, Case B applies for frequency bands with only 15 kHz SS/PBCH block SCS as specified in [8-1, TS 38.101-1], and the case specified for 30kHz SS/PBCH block SCS in [8-1, TS 38.101-1] applies for frequency bands with 30 kHz SS/PBCH block SCS or both 15 kHz and 30 kHz SS/PBCH block SCS as specified in [8-1, TS 38.101-1].
+For a UE configured to operate with carrier aggregation over a set of cells in a frequency band of FR2 or with frequency-contiguous carrier aggregation over a set of cells in a frequency band of FR1, if the UE is provided SCS values by subcarrierSpacing for receptions of SS/PBCH blocks on any cells from the set of cells, the UE expects the SCS values to be same.

 The candidate SS/PBCH blocks in a half frame are indexed in an ascending order in time from 0 to .
 A UE determines the 2 LSB bits, for , or the 3 LSB bits, for , of a SS/PBCH block index per half frame from a one-to-one mapping with an index of the DM-RS sequence transmitted in the PBCH.
-For , the UE determines the 3 MSB bits of the SS/PBCH block index per half frame from PBCH payload bits as described in [4, TS 38.212].
+For , the UE determines the 3 MSB bits of the SS/PBCH block index per half frame from PBCH payload bits as described in [5, TS 38.212].

-For SS/PBCH blocks providing higher layer parameter MasterInformationBlock to a UE, the UE can be configured by higher layer parameter ssb-PositionsInBurst in SystemInformationBlockType1, indexes of the SS/PBCH blocks for which the UE does not receive other signals or channels in REs that overlap with REs corresponding to the SS/PBCH blocks.
-The UE can also be configured per serving cell, by higher layer parameter ssb-PositionsInBurst in ServingCellConfigCommon, indexes of the SS/PBCH blocks for which the UE does not receive other signals or channels in REs that overlap with REs corresponding to the SS/PBCH blocks.
-A UE expects a configuration provided by ssb-PositionsInBurst in ServingCellConfigCommon to be same as a configuration provided by ssb-PositionsInBurst in SystemInformationBlockType1.
-A UE can be provided per serving cell by higher layer parameter ssb-periodicityServingCell a periodicity of the half frames for reception of the SS/PBCH blocks for the serving cell.
+A UE can be provided per serving cell by ssb-periodicityServingCell a periodicity of the half frames for reception of the SS/PBCH blocks for the serving cell.
 If the UE is not configured a periodicity of the half frames for receptions of the SS/PBCH blocks, the UE assumes a periodicity of a half frame.
 A UE assumes that the periodicity is same for all SS/PBCH blocks in the serving cell.

 For initial cell selection, a UE may assume that half frames with SS/PBCH blocks occur with a periodicity of 2 frames.

-Upon detection of a SS/PBCH block, the UE determines that a control resource set for Type0-PDCCH common search space, as described in Subclause 13, is present if [4, TS 38.211] for FR1 or if for FR2.
-The UE determines that a control resource set for Type0-PDCCH common search space is not present if for FR1 or if for FR2.
+Upon detection of a SS/PBCH block, the UE determines from MIB that a CORESET for Type0-PDCCH CSS set, as described in Subclause 13, is present if [4, TS 38.211] for FR1 or if for FR2.
+The UE determines from MIB that a CORESET for Type0-PDCCH CSS set is not present if for FR1 or if for FR2; the CORESET for Type0-PDCCH CSS set may be provided by PDCCH-ConfigCommon.